-Nature of the Action.
-By resolution dated November 19, 1998, the Executive Board of the Washington Public Power Supply System (WPPSS or the Supply System) voted to change the organization's name to Energy Northwest.
+Background.
+By resolution dated November 19, 1998, the Executive Board of the Washington Public Power Supply System (WPPSS or the Supply System) voted to change the organization's name to Energy Northwest.1

 On December 3, 1999, the Supply System, through its Vice President R.L.
-Webring, requested EFSEC to amend each of three Site Certification Agreements (SCAs) between the Supply System and the State of Washington.
-The requested amendments would update the SCAs by replacing references to the "Washington Public Power Supply System" with references to "Energy Northwest" in all applicable locations in the three SCAs.
+Webring, requested EFSEC to amend each of three Site Certification Agreements (SCAs) between the Supply System and the State of Washington.2 The requested amendments would update the SCAs by